What is Ruby for Good?

 Can we drink alcohol?

-Fermented beverages are A-okay with Georgetown University—they are not a dry campus.
-Assuming you are of age, you are welcome to partake of fermented beverages.
+Fermented beverages are A-okay with George Mason University—they are not a dry campus.
+Assuming you are of age, you are welcome to partake of fermented beverages in your dorm rooms.
 We do encourage moderation.

 I live in Clarendon/Foggy Bottom/nearby why do I have to stay on site?